 In many situations, for example some physical phenomena governed by thermal fluctuations such as the position of small particles suspended in a quiescent fluid, the standard Brownian motion, or Wiener process, $W(t)$ is called to model and give account of certain quantities of interest.
 As often required by the nature of the situation, the phenomenon itself is statistically stationary and of finite-variance, therefore calling for the Ornstein-Uhlenbeck (OU) process.
 It is defined as the unique solution of the stochastic dynamics given by

 where the increment $dW(t)$ of the Wiener process $W$ can be viewed as a Gaussian white noise, and which meaning is clear as a random distribution.
+The large time scale $T>0$ governs the correlation duration of the process.
 As a continuous-time stochastic process, $X(t)$ is nowhere differentiable, and we can say that sample paths of $X$, as those of $W$, are H$\ddot{\text{o}}$lder continuous of any order strictly less than $H=1/2$, where $H$ is the Hurst exponent.